alastairtree/SqlToFileCopy/README.txt

     \Folder2
 	    \File3.txt

-Then i will allow you to easily query the table and copy the files you want to another folder, and i will even maintain the existing folder structure for you.
+Then SqlToFileCopy will allow you to easily query the table and copy the files you want to another folder, say C:\temp, whilst maintaining folder structure for you.

-So you destination folder C:\Temp would become
+So your destination folder C:\Temp would become

 C:\Temp
     \Folder